-quality of the data for appropriate comparison, technical problems, reasons linked to the protection of health or due to the data subject being unfit or unable to have his or her biometric data [...] taken owing to circumstances beyond his or her control, should not adversely affect the examination of or the decision on the application for international protection lodged by that person.
+health or due to the data subject being unfit or unable to have his or her biometric data taken owing to circumstances beyond his or her control, should not adversely affect the examination of or the decision on the application for international protection [lodged] by that person.

-Member States should (30)refer to the Commission's Staff Working Document Implementation of the Eurodac Regulation as regards obligation to take fingerprints adopted by the Council on 20 July 201532, which sets out a best practice approach to taking fingerprints of irregular thirdcountry nationals.
-Where a State's national Member law allows for the taking fingerprints by force or coercion as a last resort, those measures must fully respect the EU Charter
+(30) Member States should refer to the Commission's Staff Working Document on Implementation of the Eurodac Regulation as regards the obligation to take fingerprints adopted by the Council on 20 July 2015, which sets out a best practice approach to taking fingerprints of irregular thirdcountry nationals.
+Where a Member State's national law allows for the taking of fingerprints by force or coercion as a last resort, those measures must fully respect the EU Charter of Fundamental Rights.
+Third-country nationals who are deemed to be vulnerable persons and minors should not be coerced into giving their fingerprints or facial image, except

-(30) In order to ensure that all the persons referred to in Article 10(1), 12a, 13(1) and 14(1) are registered in Eurodac, Member States should refer to the Commission's Staff Working Document on Implementation of the Eurodac Regulation as regards the obligation to take fingerprints adopted by the Council on 20 July 201533, which sets out a best practice approach to taking fingerprints of irregular thirdcountry nationals or stateless
+(30)In order to ensure that all the persons referred to in Article 10(1), 12a, 13(1) and 14(1) are registered in Eurodac, Member States should refer to the Commission's Staff Working Document on Implementation of the Eurodac Regulation as regards the obligation to take fingerprints adopted by the Council on 20 July 2015, which sets out a best practice approach to taking fingerprints of irregular thirdcountry nationals or stateless persons.
+When carrying out that process, Member States should also take account of the guidelines established by the European Union Agency for Fundamental Rights in its focus paper of May

-Member States should refer (30)to the Commission's Staff Working Document on Implementation of the Eurodac Regulation as regards the obligation to take fingerprints which [...] the Council invited the Member States to follow on 20 July 201534, which sets out a best practice approach to taking fingerprints of irregular thirdcountry nationals or stateless persons.
-Where a Member State's national law allows for the taking of fingerprints by force or coercion as a last resort, those measures must fully respect the EU Charter
+Member States should refer (30)to the Commission's Staff Working Document on Implementation of the Eurodac Regulation as regards the obligation to take fingerprints which [...] the Council invited the Member States to follow on 20 July 2015, which sets out a best practice approach to taking fingerprints of irregular thirdcountry nationals or stateless persons.
+Where a Member State's national law allows for the taking of fingerprints by force or coercion as a last resort, those measures must fully respect the EU Charter of Fundamental Rights.
+Third-country nationals or stateless persons who are deemed to be vulnerable persons and minors should not be into giving coerced their fingerprints or facial image, except